'Avengers: Infinity War' trailer arrives, tickets go on sale

 The first trailer came out in November, and more footage aired during the Super Bowl.
 That first trailer, posted to YouTube in November, now has more than 150.8 million views.

-The film brings together a gigantic ensemble cast of Marvel superheroes, including a now-bearded Chris Evans as Captain America, Chadwick Boseman as Black Panther, Robert Downey Jr. as Iron Man, Scarlett Johansson as Black Widow, Mark Ruffalo as the Hulk and Chris Hemsworth as Thor.
-Josh Brolin plays the supervillain Thanos, who's trying to collect all of the powerful Infinity Stones and conquer the world.
-The wisecracking superhero group the Guardians of the Galaxy, led by Chris Pratt as Star-Lord, also join in the fight this time around.
+The film brings together a gigantic ensemble cast of Marvel superheroes, including a now-bearded Evans as Captain America, Chadwick Boseman as Black Panther, Downey Jr. as Iron Man, Scarlett Johansson as Black Widow, Mark Ruffalo as the Hulk and Chris Hemsworth as Thor.
+Brolin's supervillain Thanos s trying to collect all of the powerful Infinity Stones and conquer (or, in his words, "rebalance") the world.

 "Avengers: Infinity War" has been moved up and will now open April 27 worldwide.
 The film's yet-unnamed sequel then will come out in May of 2019.